xrzy1985/movie-database/README.md

 For personal use within my local network

 ### `Project Plans`
-Plan to incorporate a database to store the serialized data
+Create DB to store data in once serialized
-Create a back end service to serve the file via api or sdk
+Serve data via API or SDK
+    If API, spring boot
+    If SDK, TBD
 Remove all data manipulation out of the FE, and into a middle layer
+Adhere to a MVC pattern; pull logic out React Component file, and into a service file
+Test containerization with Docker and Kubernetes

 ### `Todo`
 #### `MDB-002`: update the test for the http component